ConfederacyOfGaia/ghosts-of-saltmarsh/players-guide.md

 When creating your character, ask yourself these questions:

-* Why are you an adveturer?
+* Why are you an adventurer?
+* What are you hoping to achieve?
-* What make you leave your normal, mundane life, and what keeps you from going back to it?
+* Why did you leave your normal mundane life, and what keeps you from going back to it?
 * Do you have any regrets?

 ## Connections